dat3Cph/material/docs/jpa_part2/exercises/codelab.md

    - b) a course can have many students
    - c) course can have only one teacher
    - d) a teacher can teach many courses
-6. Look at the dto diagram below and implement the methods in the DAO classes to get the data as shown in the diagram.
+6. Look at the [DTO](../../toolbox/designpatterns/dto.md) diagram below and implement the methods in the DAO classes to get the data as shown in the diagram.

 ![codelab_school_dto](codelab_school_dto.drawio.png)